prashantlangade306/12weeksawschallenge/Week 9 /Event-driven with EventBridge /README.md

-1. Create a stack for event driven architecture for the required resources for this lab
+1. Create a stack for event-driven architecture for the required resources for this lab

 ![1](https://github.com/prashantlangade306/12weeksawschallenge/assets/57378421/facb90f8-afeb-43e4-8683-9029486e870c)